Mask Filter (2013)

 27.9 x 35.6 x 66 cm

-Mask Filter and its immediately accompanying work a loose leaf falls between are part of Adam Chodzko’s installation Room for Laarni, Image Moderator (2013) which collectively explores the experience of being psychologically overwhelmed by the process of relentlessly viewing imagery flowing between communities and researches this through trying to empathise with the character of Laarni, a remote image moderator for a social media site.
+Mask Filter and its accompanying a loose leaf falls between are part of Adam Chodzko’s installation Room for Laarni, Image Moderator (2013), exploring the experience of becoming psychologically overwhelmed by relentlessly viewing imagery flowing between communities, through trying to empathise with the character of Laarni, a remote image moderator for a social media site.
 Mask Filter, as with I See Through Every Image.
-(A souvenir for Laarni; A planting template for Belladonna seeds), develops the idea of creating an apparatus that helps to facilitate for a user a process of understanding, control and dispersal of the affective power of imagery.
+(A souvenir for Laarni; A planting template for Belladonna seeds), suggest an apparatus that helps a user facilitate a process of understanding, agency and dispersal of the affective power of imagery.

 Mask Filters are a series of ‘sculptures’ which are to be looked ‘through’ rather than ‘at’.
-Conceived as the means by which Chodzko’s elaborate and ongoing project, Design for a Carnival, could be documented (whilst also ensuring that documentation process was participating within the ritual) each Mask Filter is designed to be attached to the lens of a camera, therefore functioning as both mask and filter between viewer and subject.
-Mask-Filters are usually made from a mixture of simple, found, organic, exotic, everyday, expensive and poor materials constructed to make a complex web of often fragile matter.
+Conceived as the means by which Chodzko’s elaborate ongoing project, Design for a Carnival, could be documented (whilst also ensuring that documentation process became part of the ritual) each Mask Filter is designed to be attached to the lens of a camera, therefore functioning as both mask and filter between viewer and subject.
+Mask-Filters are usually made from a mixture of simple, found, organic, synthetic, exotic, everyday, expensive and poor materials constructed to make a complex web of often fragile matter.
 Each Mask-Filter exists partly as a poem of references made through the sequence of the names of materials listed in their construction.
-These structures, despite sharing visual similarities with ‘outsider’ sculptures, are intended paradoxically, to have a use-value and functionality attributed to them; They are a piece of camera kit – at least in a parallel reality; a folk sci-fi – an apparatus which seems aesthetically and materially at complete odds with the smooth, shiny black and silver metals and plastics commonly used for the technology of cameras and their accessories.
-Mask Filter turns the observer into something carnivalesque and strange, prompting the viewer to attract attention.
-It allows the camera operator and the subsequent audiences to become as masked as the subject so that the web of lines of connection between seen and seer flows back and forth, both trapped and sieved, between the camera, image, audience and artist.
+These structures, despite sharing visual similarities with ‘outsider’ sculptures, are intended paradoxically, to have a use-value and functionality attributed to them.
+They are a piece of camera kit – at least in a parallel reality, a folk sci-fi.
+They exist as an apparatus which seems aesthetically and materially at odds with the smooth, shiny black and silver metals and plastics commonly used for cameras and their accessories.
+Mask Filter turns the observer into something carnivalesque and strange, attracting attention.
+It allows the camera operator and the subsequent audiences to become as masked as the subject, so that the web of connection between seen and seer flows back and forth, both trapped and sieved, between the camera, image, audience and artist.

-As part of Design for a Carnival, Chodzko’s series of three 80 x 35mm slide projections (Pattern for a Procession with Two Masks, 2007, Guide for a Parade with Two Masks and Plan for a Parade with Two Masks, both 2004) each propose a route for the viewer, alternating between the ‘wearing’ of one mask filter and another, and between one location and another.
+As part of Design for a Carnival, Chodzko’s series of three 80 x 35mm slide projections (Pattern for a Procession with Two Masks, 2007, Guide for a Parade with Two Masks and Plan for a Parade with Two Masks, both 2004) each propose a route for the viewer across two landscapes, alternating between the ‘wearing’ of one mask filter and another, between the two locations.
 For each of the three processions Chodzko was led by a local guide, often a child, sometimes a passerby, on a meandering path through their territory.
-The final image sequence is a proposition for a possible parade route, impossible to fulfil physically because of its vacillation between two global sites, therefore existing as deferral, a suggestion, and an experience of a carnival procession that might therefore operate in the imagination only, in the relationship between art object and viewer.
+The final image sequence is a proposition for a possible parade route, impossible to fulfil physically because of its vacillation between two global sites, therefore existing as deferral, a suggestion.
+It generates an experience of a carnival procession that might only operate in the imagination, in the relationship between art object and viewer.

 A further photographic series using the masks was developed in 2008 with the Bone Mask Filter Tour.